 What is a Grease Trap and Why Do I Need One?

 Food establishments are required to provide a grease trap to protect the intrusion of fats, oils, and greases into the City’s sanitary sewer system.
 To provide for sanitary conditions in food preparation areas, these tanks are typically required to be located underground outside the building.
 Sizing of the trap is determined by the number and size of fixtures that provide water flow into the trap, but the typical size ranges from 500 to 1,500 gallons.
-The proposed amendment would adopt a standard sizing calculation that determines the minimum size based on number and size of drains and the calculated flow in gallons per minute.
-The chart would be required to be updated every five years to account for changes in technology and best practices.
+Chapter 94.10 of the Cleburne Code of Ordinances adopts a standard sizing calculation that determines the minimum size based on number and size of drains and the calculated flow in gallons per minute.
+The chart is reevaluated and, if necessary, updated every five years to account for changes in technology and best practice.

 Where Can I Put a Grease Trap?